 Little Extra Details Guests Will Enjoy

 If the guest room has enough space, a sitting area is a wonderful addition.
-A small lounge chair and ottoman, or a chaise lounge, creates an inviting, comfortable place for reading or watching a little television.
+A small lounge chair and ottoman, an attractive rug, or a chaise lounge, creates an inviting, comfortable place for reading or watching a little television.
 A small stand placed near the chair, and topped with a good reading lamp and a coaster for an evening cup of tea, creates a superb reading nook.
 A basket of magazines or paperbacks near the chair gives guests something to peruse during their downtime.

 Another nice touch is placing a small television nearby, so guests can watch their favorite movie without disturbing others in the home.
 This sitting area allows weekend visitors a place to escape from the bustle of a busy day, and they will enjoy having a quiet place to unwind each evening.